Food and Drink Guidelines

 - Food is not permitted at any of the computer workstations throughout the library.

-- Food and drink are not permitted in Special Collections or the Lincoln Room.
+- Food and drink are not permitted in Special Collections.

 - Please do not store food or leave food overnight at library carrels.

 - Alcoholic beverages are not permitted in the library except when provided for library-sponsored events in line with campus policies.

 - No food deliveries are permitted.

 Goals.
 We established our food and drink guidelines with the following goals in mind:

 - To preserve our library collections and protect our facility from pests and molds.